 Running a giveaway is a super-effective way to get more people completing your survey.
-It pretty much acts like a carrot on a stick where you’re offering the incentive of a chance to win a great prize in return for answering some questions important to your business.
+It pretty much acts like a carrot on a stick where you’re offering the incentive of a chance to win a great prize in return for answering some questions relevant to your business.

-While there are many ways to run a contest one of the best methods is to use a contest tool like RafflePress the best WordPress giveaway plugin on the market.
+While there are many ways to run a contest one of the best methods is to use a contest tool like RafflePress, the best WordPress giveaway plugin on the market.
 RafflePress makes it easy to set up and run an online giveaway while seamlessly managing entries all from within your website.

 All you need to do is click the Actions tab then select the Polls and Surveys action and enter your survey question.

-When your giveaway is live the action will look like the image below making it easy for people to enter and answer your questions.
+When your giveaway is live, the action will look like the image below, making it easy for people to enter and answer your questions.

 3. Create Engaging Likert Scale Surveys

-As we mentioned above there’ll come a time when your surveys need to be more detailed and engaging.
+As we mentioned above, there’ll come a time when your surveys need to be more detailed and engaging.
 That’s when survey types like Likert scales can play a big part.

 Likert scales are rating scales often found in surveys that measure how people feel about something.
 And they ask questions that have a range of balanced pre-set responses people can choose from.

-They’re a good choice for helping people to answer more complex questions and help avoid the response bias you can get from more open-ended or yes/no questions.
+They’re a good choice for helping people answer more complex questions and help avoid the response bias you can get from more open-ended or yes/no questions.